Description

 Harvest

 Harvest from mid to late summer, with some fruiting into early autumn.
 Pick when berries are deep reddish-black or purplish-black and detach easily.
-The flavour is mildly sweet and tangy — less tart than gooseberries and softer than blackcurrants — becoming sweeter as they ripen.
+The flavour is sharp and tangy-sweet, combining the brightness of gooseberry with the richness of blackcurrant, and becomes sweeter and more complex as the berries ripen.
 Jostaberries are great fresh, in sweet dishes, or reduced into savoury condiments for white meats and fish.
 Harvest in the morning and handle gently.

 Pests & Diseases